bioinfodlsu/phage-host-prediction/README.md

 [`numba`](https://numba.pydata.org/) | Translates Python functions to optimized machine code at runtime using the industry-standard LLVM compiler library | BSD 2-Clause "Simplified" License
 [`matplotlib`](https://matplotlib.org/) | Provides functions for creating static, animated, and interactive visualizations | Matplotlib License (BSD-Compatible)
 [`jsonnet`](https://jsonnet.org/) | Domain-specific language for JSON | Apache License 2.0
-[`cudatoolkit`](https://developer.nvidia.com/cuda-toolkit) | Parallel computing platform and programming model for general computing on graphical processing units (GPUs) | NVIDIA Software License
+[`cudatoolkit`](https://developer.nvidia.com/cuda-toolkit) | Parallel computing platform and programming model for general computing on GPUs | NVIDIA Software License
 [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) | Provides an interface for the use of language model-based biological sequence representations for transfer-learning | MIT License
 [`umap-learn`](https://umap-learn.readthedocs.io/en/latest/) | Implements uniform manifold approximation and projection, a dimension reduction technique that can be used for visualisation similarly and general non-linear dimension reduction | BSD 3-Clause "New" or "Revised" License